Meet the Team

 Research Assistant

-Savannah is a sophomore at Georgetown University majoring in Biology in the College of Arts and Sciences.
+Savannah is a junior at Georgetown University majoring in Biology in the College of Arts and Sciences.
 She has a particular interest in neuroplasticity and the mechanisms that sustain all biological functions, especially those that involve neural networks.
 She also fosters a deep interest in computer science and enjoys locating the intersection between programming and scientific theory to study patterns and systems more efficiently.
 When outside of the lab, Savannah enjoys sketching, drawing, listening to music, and frequenting the monuments.

 -